PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/mobile-users/distribution-of-mu-agent-scores-by-endpoint-across-all-tests.md

 sidebar_label: Get Distribution of Mobile User Agent Scores by Endpoint Across All Tests
 ---

 This API retrieves the distribution of monitored mobile user scores by endpoint across all application tests.
+The icons are represented in one of three colors, red, orange, or green, that indicate the health of the segment based on the experience score.
+Red (poor) - experience score <30
+Orange (fair) - experience score >=30 but <=70
+Green (good) - experince score is >70

+The attached screen is located in Monitor -> Applications-> Application details page in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: